Achievable logoAchievable logo

 NSAIDs + glucocorticoids Gastrointestinal bleeding

-Not all drug interactions are harmful; some can be beneficial.
-For example, combining medications like paracetamol with aspirin is used in combination therapies to offer increased pain relief in cases of migraine headaches.
+Not all drug interactions are harmful; some are used intentionally.
+For example, combining medications like paracetamol with aspirin is used in combination therapies to provide increased pain relief in migraine headaches.

 Examples of synergistic drug interactions